 The practice of flexible summer work schedules is reviewed annually.
-If approved, the flexible summer workweek for eligible full-time employees is 34 hours.
-Employees usually work 8:00 to 5:00 with a one half hour unpaid lunch period.
+If approved, the flexible summer workweek for eligible full-time employees is 35 hours.
+Employees usually work 8:00 to 5:30 with a 45 minute unpaid lunch period.
 Most offices will be fully staffed Monday through Thursday with many administrative staff members having Fridays off.
 Staff members participating in the flexible summer schedule who are required to work on a Friday may choose another day off with the approval of their supervisors.
 Some staff members may prefer to continue to work their usual schedule; such preferences will be considered.
 The Human Resources Office will publish the dates of summer hours, usually in April of each year.

 Because of summer program obligations, and the particular needs of some offices, not all departments will be able to take part in the flexible schedule.

 If you are a non-exempt employee, you will be paid for any hours worked beyond your normal workweek schedule up to 40 hours at your normal hourly rate.
 If you work beyond 40 hours, you will be paid at time and one-half your regular hourly rate.